CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

 ### Task 3: Seed the Azure Cosmos DB NoSQL API account with data

+In Task 3, you will install the cosmicworks command-line tool to seed your Azure Cosmos DB NoSQL API account with sample product data by running a command that includes your account's endpoint and key.

 The [cosmicworks][nuget.org/packages/cosmicworks] command-line tool deploys sample data to any Azure Cosmos DB SQL API account.
 The tool is open-source and available through NuGet.
 You will install this tool to the Azure Cloud Shell and then use it to seed your database.

 1. In **Visual Studio Code**, open the **Terminal** menu by selecting **... (ellipses) (1)** > **Terminal (2)** > **New Terminal (3)** to open a new terminal with your existing instance.